BlockChomper/ctf-challenges/src/ERC4626-v1/README.md

 ## Objectives
 1. Exploit the vulnerability in the VulnerableVault contract.
-2. Extract more than 10,000 tokens for yourself (the player).
+2. Player should have gained more than 100 tokens.
-3. Leave less than 1,000 tokens in the vault.
+3. Vault should have lost more than 100 tokens.
 4. Complete the exploit in a single transaction (within the `testExploit` function).

 ## Resources at Your Disposal